-- The public accessibility of necropsy data varies by type of information. - Basic information on the stranding event, such as date and location, is publicly available upon written request to NOAA Fisheries. - Public access to more detailed data, such as the animal's life history and the results of tissue or sample analysis, is highly variable, as it is dictated by the specific Stranding Network participants that conducted the necropsy.
-However, following the passage of the Marine Mammal Research and Response Act in 2022, a web portal, the "Marine Mammal Health MAP", is currently under development to collate and publicly share some of the necropsy and analytical data from future strandings.
+- The public accessibility of necropsy data varies by type of information. - Basic information on the stranding event, such as date and location, is publicly available upon written request to NOAA Fisheries. - Public access to more detailed data, such as the animal's life history and the results of tissue or sample analysis, is highly variable, as it is dictated by the specific stranding network participants that conducted the necropsy.
+However, following the passage of the Marine Mammal Research and Response Act in 2022, a web portal (the "Marine Mammal Health MAP") is currently under development to collate and publicly share some necropsy and analytical data from future strandings.

 The public accessibility of information from necropsy reports varies by data type.
-The information that is obtained in a necropsy is broken down into Levels A, B, and C (see How are necropsies conducted?).
-Level A data include basic information on the stranding event, such as date, location, general information about the animal, and results of the stranding event (e.g., carcass disposal)37.
-Level A data are public information that can be accessed by written request to NOAA Fisheries.38 Level B and C data are additional information obtained from a stranding event and the associated individual(s).
-This may include the life history of an animal (e.g., historical sightings, reproductive status) and/or the results of any tissue or sample analysis conducted as part of the necropsy (see How are necropsies conducted?).
+The information obtained in a necropsy is broken down into Levels A, B, and C (see How are necropsies conducted?).
+Level A data include basic information on the stranding event, such as date, location, general information about the animal, and results of the stranding event (e.g., carcass disposal)53.
+Level A data are public information that can be accessed by written request to NOAA Fisheries.54 Level B and C data are additional information obtained from a stranding event and the associated individual(s).
+This may include the life history of an animal (e.g., historical sightings, reproductive status) and/or the results of any tissue or sample analysis conducted as part of the necropsy.
 These data are not required to be collected from every stranded animal, and the amount of detail obtained and reported may vary based on species, level of examination, decomposition level of the dead animal, available funding for conducting analyses and writing summary reports (most stranding network organizations rely on outside funding) and other factors.
-Public sharing of this information is currently dependent on the Stranding Network ma.gov/sites/g/files/vyhlif3416/f/uploads/fy21_met_grants_press_release.pdf

-36 Massachusetts Whale License Plate Program: https://www.marshfieldparticipants that collected and analyzed the data, and therefore the public accessibility of these data is highly variable.
-For more information on organizations that are part of the Stranding Network, see What are strandings and Unusual Mortality Events?
-The list of organizations receiving federal funding is also publicly available.39
+Public sharing of this information is currently dependent on the stranding network participants that collected and analyzed the data, and therefore the public accessibility of these data is highly variable.
+For more information on organizations that are part of the stranding network, see Who funds necropsies?
+The list of organizations receiving federal funding is also publicly available.55